data-to-insight/d2i-contacts/README.md

 ### Step1: Pre-processing steps

 We only refresh/update the master contacts worksheet if the most recent source data is ready to bring in.
 Confirm/do the following before running the contacts processing tool.
-  1. We need a csv copy of the master contacts list.
-This is because streamlit or stlite has issues with .xls file handling.
-So save and upload your contacts as a .csv page ready for import into the too.
+  1. We need a **csv** copy of the 'master contacts list'(==D2I offline main contacts sheet).
+This is because streamlit or stlite has issues with .xls file handling, so everything going into the into the tool needs to be .csv format.

-  2. Download the entire Wix contacts.
-The export option should be accessible via [Customers and Leads > Contacts](https://manage.wix.com/dashboard/af6cb463-8e72-4034-8f73-3641ad5abc9d/contacts?referralInfo=sidebar).
-Download all the contacts:
+  2. Download a fresh copy of the entire Wix contacts.
+The export option is accessible via [Customers and Leads > Contacts](https://manage.wix.com/dashboard/af6cb463-8e72-4034-8f73-3641ad5abc9d/contacts?referralInfo=sidebar).
+The file can be named anything suitable, but recommend a date for ease of reference `280625.csv`
-    - `-.csv`
-  2. -`

 ### Step2: Tool Processing steps

 Using [Contacts Processing Tool](https://data-to-insight.github.io/d2i-contacts/)

-**There are x buttons/actions**
+**There are 3 buttons/actions**
-  - *Three for uploading* the needed source contacts & needed data(in this order)
+  - *Three for uploading* the needed source contacts & needed additionl data(in this order)

     1. Single file: `\Data to Insight\Contacts - New Systems\<main contacts data as csv only>.csv`
     2. Single file: `\Data to Insight\Contacts - New Systems\<Wix latest all contacts download>.csv`
     3. Single file: `\Data to Insight\Contacts - New Systems\zz_no_contact_remove\d2i_do_not_contact_unsubscribe.csv`

-  - *One to download* the resultant processed contacts data
+  - Then *One to download* the resultant processed contacts data

-    4. Data downloads as .csv file  `-////processed_contacts_refreshed.csv`
+    4. Processed contacts data downloads as .csv file, e.g.  `/processed_contacts_refreshed.csv`

 ***The processing occurs immeadiately that the 3rd upload source files are added.
-There is nothing to press or do in order to initiate the actual processing and the download file is available instantly after the above 3 steps are completed.***
+The user does not need to press or do anything in order to initiate the actual processing and the download file is available instantly after the above steps 1-3 are completed.***

   That's it.
 Whether you notice any changes or not, all the data in the contacts is now updated and current.